zerosonesfun/easy-self-hosted/README.md

 [Note-taking](https://en.wikipedia.org/wiki/bookmarking) description.

 - [TiddlyWiki](https://tiddlywiki.com) - A unique, single-file, non-linear notebook for capturing, organising and sharing complex information.
 Use it to keep your to-do list, to plan an essay or novel, or to organise your wedding.
-Record every thought that crosses your brain, or build a flexible and responsive website. ([Demo](https://tiddlywiki.com)), ([Source Code](https://github.com/Jermolene/TiddlyWiki5/blob/master/license)) `BSD-3-Clause license` `JavaScript`
+Record every thought that crosses your brain, or build a flexible and responsive website. ([Demo](https://tiddlywiki.com)), ([Source Code](https://github.com/Jermolene/TiddlyWiki5/blob/master/license)) `BSD-3-Clause` `JavaScript`